alexanderwalkeriii/alexanderwalkeriii.github.io/CV.md

 title: "Contact & CV"
 permalink: "/cv/"
 ---
 [Here](CV.pdf) is my resume!
-Feel free to get in touch by the email icon at the bottom of the page.
+Feel free to get in touch via the icon at the bottom of the page.

 ![Costa Rica](assets/Homepage.jpg)